changliao1025/pypest/pypest/readme.md

 3. prms
 4. maces

 Although pypest supports these models, it was not our desire to consider all possible parameters in our study.
-You can custmize the existing model to meet your own cases.
+You can custmize the existing models to meet your own cases.